 The results of a new study are out, which show the dangers Zocor in high doses or in conjunction with other drugs.
 Zocor is indicated as one component of multiple risk factor intervention for people at significantly increased risk of atherosclerotic vascular disease due to hypercholesterolemia.
 Evidence shows that high levels of Zocor, more so than similar cholesterol-reducing drugs (statins), can cause myopathy and rhabdomyolysis, which can cause severe kidney damage, kidney failure, and death.
-If this evidence, keeps coming, don’t be surprised to see a Zocor recall or withdrawal (or Merck simply stops putting new product on the shelves).
+If this evidence keeps coming, don’t be surprised to see a Zocor recall or withdrawal (or Merck simply stops putting new products on the shelves).
 In fact, more evidence has accumulated about Zocor since this blog post in 2010 and our lawyers are not reviewing potential Zocor lawsuits

 In the trial (known as SEARCH), patients taking an 80mg dose were compared to patients taking a lower 20mg dose.
 52 patients taking the higher dose developed myopathy, compared to one patient taking the lower dose.
 Eleven patients taking the higher dose developed rhabdomyolysis, compared to zero patients taking the lower dose.